-Here at Everyday Superhero Training we label ourselves as nerd based health and fitness but what does nerd based really mean, what makes someone a nerd.
+Here at Everyday Superhero Training we label ourselves as nerd based health and fitness, but what does nerd based really mean?
+What makes someone a nerd?
 Society tends to define a nerd as someone who likes sci-fi, anime and/or video games.
 It can even look down on them as having childish hobbies, being socially inept, or being immature.
-While that some of that, to some level, for some people, is true it does a poor job of defining the nerd-dom as a whole.
-There are a few characteristics though that make a person a nerd and these are also what we look at and for when we talk about being "nerd based"....as well as sci-fi and video game refrances of course.
+While that some of that, to some level, for some people, is true, it does a poor job of defining the nerd-dom as a whole.
+There are a few characteristics though that make a person a nerd and these are also what we look at and for when we talk about being "nerd based"....as well as sci-fi and video game references of course.

 The easy way to know if someone is a nerd about something is to ask them a simple question on the subject.
 If they give you a simple, logical, or even a short but entertaining answer they are not a nerd.
-They may know alot about the subject, they may truly enjoy the subject, but they are not a NERD on the subject.
-If however they not only answer your question, but also five questions you didn't ask, three you didn't think of asking, and one you don't actually understand, all without stopping to take a breath or to stop and see if you were still following along or cared, then they are a nerd.
-This is an extem example obviously but you get the idea.
-A nerd is someone who is willing to jump in, whole hearted and truly, passionately, love something.
-It's this enthusiasm which is the biggest give away of someone's nerdiness because they are often so excited and inthraled in a subject that its impossible not to pick up on it.
+They may know a lot about the subject, they may truly enjoy the subject, but they are not a NERD on the subject.
+If however they not only answer your question, but also five questions you didn't ask, three you didn't think of asking, and one you don't actually understand, all without stopping to take a breath, then they are a nerd.
+This is an extreme example obviously but you get the idea.
+A nerd is someone who is willing to jump in, wholeheartedly and truly, passionately, love something.
+It's this enthusiasm which is the biggest give away of someone's nerdiness because they are often so excited and enthralled in a subject that its impossible not to pick up on it.

 Child like Joy

 Enthusiasm, obsessiveness, and imagination just like a muscle or any other skill can be trained...and you thought I wasn't going to talk about training in this one...that's right you can train to be a better nerd, a bigger nerd, a SUPER NERD!!
 Like everything else it's about building in the right habits.
-And as we talk about in part 2 of our ebook series you can also use basic training and habit building to improve upon your general nerdiness or for a specific hobby.
+You can also use basic training and habit building to improve upon your general nerdiness or for a specific hobby.
 If you have a goal like that in mind please let us know and we can help you with a program to get you there.